VictorKwong/AccessProject/README.md

 - When user click upgrade, It will check cost materials, reduce it and add an upgrade time clock to the database server.
 - using formula UpgradeTime - (Date.Now() - upgradeTimeStart) can get the remain time upgrade (RTU).
 When RTU is less than or equal to 0, it will refresh the page + accountData check upgrade status and update all information, and do a final UpdateOne Check.
 (Expand Version)
 - Once click "Collect all" button, It redirects to post /collectAllResource page and it will stick with windows.location.reload() when building is finished upgrade.
 To resolve this, change windows.location.reload() to redirect the url page origin + "/account".
+- Can you collect resource during upgrade?
+Yes, after finished upgrade it will change the

 - DailyReward System
 - User can claim daily rewards due to how many days that they had login, cap at 20 days